DommanLab/RMCC/narratives/RMCC_ncov_WY.md

 Beginning in the fall of 2020, variants of concern (VOCs) have been increasing in frequency in Wyoming.

 The Alpha variant (B.1.1.7, blue) has risen the most dramatically in frequency, mirroring national trends.
-In May 2021, Alpha made up about 63% of Wyoming sequences.
+In June 2021, Alpha makes up about 67% of Wyoming sequences.
 Increased transmissibility fueled the spread of Alpha, but vaccines remain effective against this variant.

+In recent weeks, the frequency of Delta (B.1.617.2) has been increasing.
+Delta currently makes up about 14% of Wyoming sequences.

-As of May 2021, an additional 20% of sequences came from other VOCs or variants of interest (VOIs).
-VOCs Gamma (P.1), Epsilon (B.1.427 & B.1.249) and VOIs Iota (B.1.526) and B.1.617 have been reported in Wyoming in recent weeks.
+As of June 2021, an additional 20% of sequences came from other VOCs or variants of interest (VOIs).
+VOCs Gamma (P.1), Epsilon (B.1.427 & B.1.249) and VOIs Iota (B.1.526) have been reported in Wyoming in recent weeks.

 ```auspiceMainDisplayMarkdown